richmahn/en_tn/rom/front/intro.md

 Nevertheless, the basic idea of our union with Jesus Christ (and with the Holy Spirit) is evident in these passages as well.
 Therefore, the translator has a choice in many passages that use "in."
 He will often decide to represent only the more immediate sense of "in," such as, "by means of," "in the manner of," "in regard to," etc. But if the project language allows the background sense of "in union with" to appear at the same time, the translator may well decide to translate in such that makes both meanings understood.
 (See: rc://en/tw/dict/bible/kt/inchrist)

-#### How are the ideas of "holy," "saints" or "holy ones," and "sanctify" represented in Romans ULB? ####
+#### How are the ideas of "holy," "saints" or "holy ones," and "sanctify" represented in Romans in the ULB? ####

 The scriptures use such words to indicate any one of various ideas.
 For this reason, it is often difficult for translators to represent them well in their versions.
-In translating into English, Romans ULB uses the following principles:
+In translating into English, the ULB uses the following principles:
 * Sometimes the meaning in a passage implies moral holiness.
 Especially important for understanding the gospel is the fact that God considers Christians to be sinless because they are united to Jesus Christ.
 Another related fact is that God is perfect and faultless.
 A third fact is that Christians are to conduct themselves in a blameless and faultless manner in life.
 In these cases, the ULB uses "holy," "holy God," "holy ones" or "holy people."
 (See: 1:7)
 * Sometimes the meaning in a passage indicates a simple reference to Christians without implying any particular role filled by them.
 In cases where some other English versions have "saints" or "holy ones," the ULB uses "believers."
 (See: 8:27; 12:13; 15:25, 26, 31; 16:2, 15)
 * Sometimes the meaning in a passage indicates the idea of someone or something set apart for God alone.
 In these cases, the ULB uses "set apart," "dedicated to" or "reserved for."
 (See: 15:16)

-As translators think about how to represent these ideas in their own versions, they will often be helped by the choices made in the ULB.
+The UDB will often be helpful as translators think about how to represent these ideas in their own versions.

 #### What are the major issues in the text of the Book of Romans? ####